Photo: Mervi Kunnasranta

 The use of a fish trap with a loose opening (funnel width 15 centimetres or more, either by design or when spread out) is a threat to the Saimaa ringed seal pups.
 Seal pups can follow the fish into the trap and be suffocated to death.
 Hence, fish traps with loose or wide openings are prohibited on the main Saimaa ringed seal breeding territories.
 Nevertheless, a record-breaking amount of the fish traps inspected in 2020 by fishing inspectors were in violation of the guidelines.

-By adding a special stopper into to the opening, an illegal fish trap can be made legal and safe for the ringed seal.
+By adding a special stopper into to the funnel/opening, an illegal fish trap can be made legal and safe for the ringed seal.
 The stopper, as suggested by its name, prevents the opening of the trap from widening too much.
-The stopper can be bent out of 6 millimeter thick rebar.
-The regional offices of the FANC South Savo in Savonlinna and FANC South Karelia in Lappeenranta also distribute stoppers free of charge.
+A stopper can be made out of bent rebar.
+Alternatively, a wide and loose funnel can be made seal-safe e.g. by attaching a few cable ties horizontally into the opening.
+It is advisable to use durable, uv-resistant cable ties.

 Illustration: Marjaana Kovanen

-The stopper must be inflexible enough so the seal cannot spread the opening of the trap out more than 15 centimeters.
-The stopper is firmly attached to the fish trap opening, as seen in the picture, and secured using four cable ties.
+The stopper must be inflexible enough so that the seal cannot spread the opening of the trap.
+The opening is not allowed to exceed 15 centimeters in any event.
+The fish trap opening, as seen in the picture, is secured using cable ties.

 Make your own seal-safe fish trap